tomkimpson/StateSpacePTA/docs/manuscript/internal_comments_2/julian_comments.md

 Section 4.2.4:

 "Sections 4.2.2, 4.2.3 is" -> "Sections 4.2.2 and 4.2.3 are"
+--->fixed

 "9 realisations of the noise" -> "nine realisations of the noise" (everywhere, for numbers less 10, sorry!)
+--->fixed.
+10 noise would be nicer here

 "are highly consistent across the different noise realisations" -> "broadly overlap across the different noise realisations"
+---> Fixed

 "i.e. each of individual the distributions" -> "i.e. each of the individual distributions"
+--->fixed

 Cut "That is to say, ", start sentence with "For each"
+--->fixed

 "are not consistent" -> "do not broadly overlap"
+--->fixed

 "The large degree of variance in the 1D posteriors of $\iota$ and $h_0$ is due to" -> "The posteriors for $\iota$ and $h_0$ do not overlap for the different noise realisations due to"
+--->Fixed

 Again with the hyphens, they should be commas.
+--->Replaced with brackets.
+I hate commas

 Add comma after "Regarding $\iota$ and $h_0$"
+--->Fixed

 "Equations 22, 23" -> "Equations (22) and (23)"
+--->Fixed

 $h$ -> $h_0$ (in quite a few places!)
+--->Fixed

 "the variance in the estimates between different noise realisations decreases." -> "the posteriors for the different noise realisations overlap."
+--->Fixed

 Similar language should replace the "variance" in the rest of the paragraph too, in my opinion.
+--->Noted.
+Not yet fixed

 Does Figure 8 show us much more information than Figure 7?
 I understand it's spelling it out, but an astute reader might be able to grok it from just 7 (and perhaps some of the text around 8).
 Just cognizant that the paragraph describing Figure 7 and 8 is quite long and detailed.
 Maybe more appropriate to put in an Appendix?
+--->Noted.
+Will consider.

 Where does Equation (39) come from?
 I also don't understand what it's computing...
 I just have lots of questions here (is $\rho$ strictly bounded to [0, 1]?
 What are the "samples" you refer to?
 Are they the different noise realisations, or is the 10^3 here a different 10^3?
 Why compare to the mean of the samples?)
 Could the discussion with $\rho$ be summarised with a p-p plot, instead?

+---> Discussed in person.
+Will use a Wasserstein instead to do this properly

 I'd recommend dropping the dashed lines in Figures 6 and 8.
 (But this goes to our brief chat before group meeting re: these posterior plots having wrong axes/too smoothed).
+--->Noted

 Section 4.3: